forcedotcom/salesforcedx-templates/contributing/developing.md

 Adding a new template:

 1. Define a new template type in `TemplateType`, and add available template options extending `TemplateOptions` in library [types](../packages/templates/src/utils/types.ts).
 2. Create a generator extending [`SfdxGenerator`](../packages/templates/src/generators/sfdxGenerator.ts) in [generators](../packages/templates/src/generators) folder.
-Take a look at [`ApexClassGenerator`](../packages/templates/src/generators/apexClassGenerator.ts) for example.
+Take a look at [`ApexClassGenerator`](../packages/templates/src/generators/apexClassGenerator.ts) for an example.

-- generator class file should default export a generator class extending SfdxGenerator
+- Generator class file should default export a generator class extending SfdxGenerator
-- generator class file should have a name same as the template type's name, except with the first letter lowercased
+- Generator class file should have a name same as the template type's name, except with the first letter is lowercased

 ## Testing